 This was a trick question included in the quiz– unless you are much further along than you think.
 Yahoo questions abound with folks who claim they knew they were pregnant because they felt their baby move.
 Shy of about 10 week though, this is pretty much impossible, and even that early is unlikely unless you are carrying twins.
 Feeling movement just weeks after unprotected sex is likely gas or just muscle twitches.
 While I wouldn’t call no movement a sign, you won’t feel any this early either.

 As early as 3 weeks after unprotected sex, if you are pregnant, your blood flow has already begun to increase.
 This increase cases your kidneys to go into overdrive which can cause more frequent urination.
 Of course, frequent urination can also be a sign of bladder or kidney infection or even just drinking lots of fluids.

 Early pregnancy symptoms: A Late or Missed Period

 Yes, I know, this seems a no brainer, but many women begin trying to find out if they are pregnant before a missed period, and honestly, that’s very difficult to do.
-You’ll notice nearly all of the points on this early signs of pregnancy page pertain to at least 6 to 12 days after unprotected sex with more women landing on the close to 12 side.
+You’ll notice nearly all of the points on this early signs of pregnancy page pertain to at least 6 to 12 days after unprotected sex with more women landing on the closer to 12 side.
 That’s pretty close to when your period would be due.
-On average pregnancy symptoms do not appear before 1 week after a missed period.
+On average pregnancy symptoms don’t appear before 1 week after a missed period.
 You can read more about when pregnancy symptoms start here or read our guide on when to take a pregnancy test to confirm your suspicions here.